 Yes, sous vide cooking is safe--with a caveat.

-Everyone knows that there is a certain range and time period during which food can become contaminated.
-That range is called the "danger zone," and it is between 40F and 131F; the time is 4 hours.
+There is a certain range and time period during which food can become contaminated.
+That range is called the danger zone, and it is between 40F and 131F; the time is 4 hours.
 In other words, if food is left between these temps for more than 4 hours, it's possible that it can develop pathogenic bacteria and may not be safe to eat.

 As long as you're aware of this, and do not leave food in a water bath set below 131F for more than 4 hours, you'll be safe from pathogens.